harelsegev/INDXRipper/README.md

 INDXRipper will not output entries in deleted directories by default.
 This can be changed using the --deleted-dirs switch.

 A deleted directory may have some of its clusters overwritten by another directory.
 This means the entries found in a deleted directory may actually belong to a different directory.
-INDXRipper should ignore this kind of entries, but it may fail to identify all of them.
-Entries in deleted directories can have great value, but remember - some of the files outputted might not have been placed in the correct path.
+INDXRipper should detect and ignore this kind of entries, but in some cases detecting them may not be possible.
+Entries in deleted directories can have great value, but remember - some of the files outputted in this mode might have been placed in the wrong path.

 ## Limitations
 * The tool may give false results.